-Have you found a suitable degree programme?
+Have you found a degree programme you’re interested in?
 Then we look forward to receiving your application for one or more of our degree programmes.
-Read how to apply to the various application processes correctly and then successfully enrol at the Ohm.
+Read how to correctly apply within the various application processes and then successfully enrol at the Ohm.

 List of all degree programmes